Skip to content

 Syntax Effect

-off "event.name" Removes all handlers for an event
+off "event.name" Removes all handlers for that pattern

 my_handler = do (x) => println "Got ${x}"